Scott Kellacher: Managerial career

 After taking 7 points out of possible 9 against Kelty Hearts, Cove and Alloa Athletic in November, Kellacher won the League One manager of the month award.

 After winning four of their opening five league games the following season and climbing up to 4th in the table despite a five point deduction, Kellacher won the League One manager of the month award for August.
 In October, Kellacher followed this up with September's League One manager of the month award, with a 100% record for the month, and having conceded only 3 goals across all competitions.
+After missing out on October's award to Stenhousemuir's Gary Naysmith, Kellacher picked up Manager of the Month award for November, his third title of the season, having gone unbeaten winning 10 of a possible 12 points.